anoopsarkar/compilers-class/llvm-practice.md

       ret i32 0
     }

 You will need to use your symbol table implementation to store the location of the variables.
 Also, use the LLVM `alloca` instruction to create storage on the stack for the variables in our simple programming language.
+For example the following code uses the LLVM API to create an `alloca` instruction to store integers (LLVM type `i32`) on the stack.
+This storage space is used to store values and to load values from the memory locations on the stack.

+    llvm::AllocaInst *Alloca;
+    // unlike CreateEntryBlockAlloca the following will
+    // create the alloca instr at the current insertion point
+    // rather than at the start of the block
+    Alloca = llvm::Builder.CreateAlloca(llvm::IntegerType::get(getGlobalContext(), 32), 0, "variable_name");

 Once you have LLVM assembly output you can execute it on your machine using the commands in `run-llvm-code.sh`.